 Lofoten Fiskerestaurant

-Lofoten Fiskerestaurant at the tip of Aker Brygge on Stranden serves Norwegian fish and shellfish through a menu that changes four times a year, with the sea visible from the dining room.
+Lofoten Fiskerestaurant at the tip of Aker Brygge on Stranden serves Norwegian fish and shellfish through a menu that changes four times a year.

 Signature: Plateau des fruits de mer, Norwegian halibut and king crab